datanav/docs/technical/superoffice-powerofficegov1.rst

 -----------------------------------------------
 Before any synchronization can take place, a link between a SuperOffice Contact and a PowerOfficeGov1 Customer must be established.

-A new PowerOfficeGov1 Customer will be created from a SuperOffice Contact if it is connected to a SuperOffice Contact, Ownercontactlink, or Quotealternative that is synchronized into PowerOfficeGov1.
+A new PowerOfficeGov1 Customer will be created from a SuperOffice Contact if it is connected to a SuperOffice Person, Contact, Ownercontactlink, or Quotealternative that is synchronized into PowerOfficeGov1.

 A SuperOffice Contact will merge with a PowerOfficeGov1 Customer if one of the following property combinations match: